-- (i) Water with a tritium concentration of up to 0.8 TBq/L; - (ii) Other material in which the activity is distributed throughout and the estimated average specific activity does not exceed $10^{-4}A_2/g$ for solids and gases, and $10^{-5}A_2/g$ for liquids. - (c) LSA-III:
+- (i) Water with a tritium concentration of up to 0.8 TBq/L; - (ii) Other material in which the activity is distributed throughout and the estimated average specific activity does not exceed $10^{-4}A_2/g$ for solids and gases, and $10^{-5}A_2/g$ for liquids.

+(c) LSA-III:

-Solids (e.g. consolidated wastes, activated materials), excluding powders, in which:
+Solids (e.g. consolidated wastes, activated materials), excluding powders, that meet the requirements of para.
+601, in which:

-- (i) The radioactive material is distributed throughout a solid or a collection of solid objects, or is essentially uniformly distributed in a solid compact binding agent (such as concrete, bitumen and ceramic). - (ii) The estimated average specific activity of the solid, excluding any shielding material, does not exceed $2 \times 10^{-3} A{\gamma}/g$. - 410.
-A single package of non-combustible solid LSA-III or LSA-III material, if carried by air, shall not contain an activity greater than 3000A2. - 411.
-The radioactive contents in a single package of LSA material shall be so restricted that the dose rate specified in para.
+- (i) The radioactive material is distributed throughout a solid or a collection of solid objects, or is essentially uniformly distributed in a solid compact binding agent (such as concrete, bitumen and ceramic). - (ii) The radioactive material is relatively insoluble, or is intrinsically contained in a relatively insoluble matrix, so that, even under loss of packaging, the loss of radioactive material per package by leaching when placed in water for 7 days would not exceed 0.1A2. - (iii) The estimated average specific activity of the solid, excluding any shielding material, does not exceed $2 \times 10^{-3} A_2/g$.

+- 410. A single package of non-combustible solid LSA-II or LSA-III material, if carried by air, shall not contain an activity greater than 3000A2. - 411.
+The radioactive contents in a single package of LSA material shall be so restricted that the radiation level specified in para.
 517 shall not be exceeded, and the activity in a single package shall also be so restricted that the activity limits for a conveyance specified in para.
 522 shall not be exceeded.